distarla/FrontEnd-Project/README.md

 ### Notes

-This project was developed using React, git and Git-Hub for version control and Trello for project control.
+This project was developed using React, git and GitHub for version control and Trello for project control.
 It was developed with the aim of being completed on the backend part of the course and further developed by implementing new functionalities and become useful at a real business level.

-Further documentation on detailed development issues and technologies can be found at Git-Hub Wiki.
+Further documentation on detailed development issues and technologies can be found at GitHub Wiki.

 ### Work Evaluation